A few words about hair loss

 That is why it would be right for each case of hair loss or thinning hair to be treated differently.

-The MEXIS serum treats every case of hair problem either in endogenous or alopecia areata or in cases of hair loss, weak hair, hair that breaks or does not grow long.
+The MEXIS serum treats every case of hair problem either in androgenic alopecia or in alopecia or in cases of hair loss, weak hair, hair that breaks or does not grow long.
 In each case, the specific product has a specific action plan that differs in the frequency of its application, in the quantity per use, as well as in the duration of its stay in the area that interests us.